sasaplus1/macos-vim/README.md

 $ make install
 ```

-if you want change install directory:
+if you want to change install directory:

 ```console
 $ make install prefix=/path/to/dir